loomhq/lock-exec/README.md

 You must already be authenticated to AWS with a default region. `lock-exec` uses [`config.LoadDefaultConfig`](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/config#LoadDefaultConfig) to load AWS credentials using the standard credential chain and does not currently support any direct method of authentication.

 Additionally, `lock-exec` requires a dynamodb table to use for locking.
 This table must have a partition key named `key` that stores the lock keys.
 The default table name is `lock-exec`.
 If you use a different table name you must specify it explictly using the `--table` flag.
+It is also possible to override the default AWS region using the `--region` flag.

 ### Required IAM Permissions